MBANS8A1/Quiz_App/README.md

    3. Result Screen

-   * When you have answered all the questions, youR score will be displayed (along with your name) and you will get a message stating whether your score is **poor**, **average** or **really good**.
+   * When you have answered all the questions, your score will be displayed (along with your name) and you will get a message stating whether your score is **poor**, **average** or **really good**.
 Also, there will be a "Finish" button, which will allow you to exit the application.
 The score is passed to the Result Screen via a Bundle object from the QuestionFragment.
      //Area for image